Burlington and Missouri River Railroad: History

-The Burlington and Missouri River Railroad was acquired by the Chicago, Burlington and Quincy Railroad in 1872.
+The Burlington and Missouri River Railroad of Iowa was acquired by the Chicago, Burlington and Quincy Railroad on 31 July 1875.
 At the time, it had begun laying tracks to Denver, Colorado; this line was finished by the CB&Q ten years later.

 After being acquired by the Chicago, Burlington and Quincy Railroad, the Burlington and Missouri River Railroad served as its subsidiary, operating several lines in the Black Hills, including those acquired when Chicago, Burlington and Quincy Railroad took over the Black Hills and Fort Pierre Railroad in 1901.